 - Through brushing you control where this hair ends up!
 If your dogs shed anything like ours, at the end of brushing them, you will have a large fur ball which you can neatly deposit into the bin.
 This is preferable to letting fido naturally distribute it themselves all over the house.

 - Brushing takes oils from your dog’s skin and coats their fur with it.
 This makes their coat more supply and less likely to break or fall out early.

 There are more tools and products that you can shake a dog’s paw at.
 Each are designed with specific functions, purposes or a dog type in mind.
-We’ve tried a lot of brushes over time to find those that work the best and you will most likely need to find the brush that is right for your dog and their coat.
+We’ve tried a lot of brushes overtime to find those that work the best and you will most likely need to find the brush that is right for your dog and their coat.

 Keiko and Summer have different brushes as we’ve found different ones work better for each of them.
 Keiko needs a rake style comb with longer pins that get all the way down into his thick coat.
-When he’s shedding he also benefits from benefits from brushes that are designed to specifically remove shedding hair – we mainly use an undercoat shedding comb and a rake.
+When he’s shedding he also benefits from brushes that are designed to specifically remove shedding hair – we mainly use an undercoat shedding comb and a rake.
 Summer’s coat, on the other hand, is better suited to a pin or slicker brush for her grooming.
-This may change as she gets older – we are expecting that her coat will continue thicken as she leaves puppy-hood.
+This may change as she gets older – we are expecting that her coat will continue to thicken as she leaves puppy-hood.
 We also finish the grooming for both Keiko and Summer with a bristle brush as this gives their coats a nice ‘polish’.